mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 ## Release 1: Proper Scoping

 All of the scopes in the code of [my_solution.rb](my_solution.rb) are in the global scope!
-Modify each variable so it is only accessible where it has to be.
+Modify each variable so it is only accessible where it is absolutely necessary (from the global to the smallest possible scope).
 A method call looks similar to a local variable.
 Can you see where these are?

 ## Release 2: Refactor old code